o-qcblog/o-qcblog.github.io/_posts/2025-03-01-BreakingRSA-Shors-Algorithm.md

 **Remark:** Note that the above phase cancellations were possible because of interference which is a quantum phenomenon.
 This enables a drastic reduction of terms, thus giving an exponential speed-up compared to classical computers.

-It is known that if we repeat the above algorithm $O(\log \log(n))$ times and almost guarantee that we find $R$ (this non-trivial calculation can be found out in great detail in the textbook by Nielsen Chuang - link given in the reference).
+It is known that if we repeat the above algorithm $O(\log \log(n))$ times it is almost guarantee that we find $R$ (this non-trivial calculation can be found out in great detail in the textbook by Nielsen Chuang - link given in the reference).

 ### References